PSPReverse/amd-sev-migration-attack/README.md

 *Insecure Until Proven Updated: Analyzing AMD SEV's Remote Attestation*

-The paper will be presented at the [*26th ACM Conference on Computer and Communications Security*](https://sigsac.org/ccs/CCS2019/) (CCS'19) in London.
+The paper was presented at the [*26th ACM Conference on Computer and Communications Security*](https://sigsac.org/ccs/CCS2019/) (CCS'19) in London.
 You can find a pre-print version of the paper [here](https://arxiv.org/abs/1908.11680).

+### Update August 2021

+In our original paper we leveraged a firmware issue present only in Zen 1 AMD Epyc CPUs to extract the CEK's.
+In a recent paper we present the results of our glitching attack against AMD CPUs: *One Glitch to Rule Them All: Fault Injection Attacks Against AMD's Secure Encrypted Virtualization*.
+The glitching attack works against Zen 1, Zen 2 and Zen 3 AMD Epyc CPUs and re-enables the migration attack described in this readme on these CPUs.

+You can find a pre-print version of the paper here: [https://arxiv.org/abs/2108.04575](https://arxiv.org/abs/2108.04575) The paper will be presented at the [*28th ACM Conference on Computer and Communications Security*](https://sigsac.org/ccs/CCS2021/) (CCS'21) in Seoul.

+## Overview

 In the paper we show that we were able to obtain the `chip-endorsement-key` (CEK) from AMD EPYC cpus of the Naples series.
 This key plays a central role in the trust model of the *Secure Encrypted Virtualization* technology from AMD.